Calendar Time/No Calendar Time

-Whether to incorporate Calendar Time into children’s daily learning experience is a bit of a “hot topic” right now.
+Whether to incorporate Calendar Time into children’s daily learning experiences is a bit of a “hot topic” right now.
 Do you set aside a specific time during your schedule to discuss calendar concepts?
 How do you teach the days of the week, months of the year and the weather?

 SONGS FOR TEACHING DAYS, MONTHS AND WEATHER